 .jpg)

-Several factors need to be considered.
-First, whether it's cold or hot, neither option will have a miraculous effect on the pain.
-Scientifically, there is no evidence that either one is very important for healing our injury...
+Several factors must be considered.
+First, whether cold or heat, neither option will have a miraculous effect on pain.
+Scientifically speaking, there is no solid evidence that either is particularly important for healing an injury.

 Muscle Pain

-For muscle pain, such as a stiff neck or muscle spasm, people often report that heat has a relaxing effect and can temporarily reduce pain.
-At this time, a heating pad wrapped in a towel can be applied for 15-20 minutes to the painful area.
+For muscle pain, For conditions such as stiff neck or muscle spasms, people often report that heat has a relaxing effect and can temporarily reduce pain.
+At this point, a heat pack wrapped in a towel can be applied to the painful area for 15-20 minutes.

 Acute pain